Helmssyss/TPS-Shooter-System/README.md

 # TPS-Shooter-System
-This (basic) system is made with Unreal Engine 4.27
+This (beginner) system is made with Unreal Engine 4.27

 Developed with Blueprint and C++